slacgismo/pv-validation-hub/ec2/README.md

 - `system_metadata.csv` - contains the metadata for each system associated with the data files
 - `template.py` - marimo template for the private results page for each submission
 - Data files - folder containing all csv files the analysis
-- Ground truth files - folder containing all results for each data file
+- Reference files - folder containing all results for each data file

 ### config.json